U.S. defense chief eyes trip to Japan, S. Korea in early February

 WASHINGTON, Jan.
 24, Kyodo

-U.S. Defense Secretary James Mattis plans to visit Japan and South Korea in early February in a move to show that the administration of President Donald Trump attaches importance to Asia, government officials said Tuesday.
+U.S. Defense Secretary James Mattis plans to visit Japan and South Korea in early February in a move to show that the administration of President Donald Trump attaches importance to Asia, U.S. and Japanese officials said Tuesday.

 Mattis is expected to be the first Cabinet member of the Trump administration to visit Japan since the Republican businessman's inauguration as president on Friday.

-In Tokyo, the new Pentagon chief plans to meet with Japanese Defense Minister Tomomi Inada and pay a courtesy call on Prime Minister Shinzo Abe, according to the officials.
+In Tokyo, the new Pentagon chief plans to hold talks with Japanese Defense Minister Tomomi Inada on Feb.
+3 after paying a courtesy call on Prime Minister Shinzo Abe the previous day, according to the officials.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.